 The Main Financial Statements: A Comprehensive Overview

 Financial statements are essential tools for businesses, investors, and stakeholders, offering a snapshot of an organization’s financial health and performance.
 These statements provide critical insights into a company’s operations, profitability, and financial stability.
+According to the International Accounting Standards Board (IASB, 2024), transparent financial reporting improves investor confidence by over 30%, reinforcing its vital role in modern business governance.
 In this article, we explore the main financial statements—the balance sheet, income statement, cash flow statement, and statement of changes in equity—detailing their purpose, components, and significance.

 1. Balance Sheet